omigami/omigami-core/README.md

 for spec2vec

-Additional docs
+Additional Development Docs
 -------------------
-Additional docs for developers can be found in the readme inside the `omigami` folder.
+Additional docs for developers can be found in the readme inside the `docs` folder.